Your complete guide to the Zendesk trial in 2026

 Understanding Zendesk's AI offerings

-Zendesk talks a lot about its AI, and you do get to try some of it out during the trial.
-But here’s the catch: the most powerful AI tools are usually paid add-ons.
+Zendesk provides impressive AI capabilities, and you do get to try some of it out during the trial.

 -

-"Essential" AI Agents: Your trial comes with the basic version of Zendesk's AI agents.
-They can generate replies for common questions and adopt a persona you customize, but they're trained only on the articles you've put in your Zendesk help center.
+"Essential" AI Agents: Your trial comes with Zendesk's core AI agents.
+They can generate replies for common questions and adopt a persona you customize, working beautifully with the articles in your Zendesk help center.

 -

 Putting the AI through its paces is probably high on your list for the Zendesk trial.
-You want to know if it can actually lighten your agents' load and keep customers happy.
-While Zendesk's native AI is a start, its reliance on a closed system can be a real roadblock.
+You want to see how it can lighten your agents' load and keep customers happy.
+Zendesk's native AI provides a robust foundation, and you can easily expand its reach with complementary tools.

-A better way to test and deploy AI during your Zendesk trial
+A practical way to test and deploy AI during your Zendesk trial

-Here's a more practical way to see what AI can do during your Zendesk trial:
+Here's a smart way to see what AI can do during your Zendesk trial:

 -